HoiPangCHEUNG/TTC-Arrivals/README.md

 ## Contributing

 We welcome contributions from other developers!
-To contribute to TTC-Arrivals, please follow these steps:
+To contribute to TTC Nrrivals, please follow these steps:

 - Fork the repository.
 - Create a new branch for your changes.